OBF/GSoC/00_ideas.md

 #### Difficulty

-* <span class="medium">medium</span> mostly Ruby or Python for the backend and PureScript and Javascript for the frontend.
-An understanding of HTML and SQL may come in handy.
+* <span class="medium">medium</span> mostly Ruby or Python for the back-end and PureScript and Javascript for the front-end.
+  Understanding of HTML and SQL may come in handy.

 #### Mentors